madvn/TFSearch/examples/README.md

 #### 2. Evolving to generate neural network oscillators

 The goal here is to optimize CTRNNs to have intrinsic oscillatory dynamics.
 The fitness function was defined to measure the average absolute difference in neural network activity in consecutive time-steps during the course of a simulation.
+Results from 5 different runs are shown here along with sample activity from the 5 neurons at the end of one of the runs.

 Fitness over time               |  Evolved oscillator :-------------------------:|:-------------------------: